yuwtennis/apache-beam-pipeline-apps/README.md

 ## Motivation

-I would like to help people with pipeline implementation.
+Not just for personal studying, but also would like to help people with pipeline implementation.

 ## Directory model
 ```